Back to Agenda

 Winona Rei Bolislis, MA

-Regulatory Science and Policy Manager
+Regulatory Science and Policy Manager, Sanofi, France

 Panelist

-Yoshiaki Uyama, PhD, MS, RPh
+Yoshiaki Uyama, PHD, MS, RPH

-Pharmaceuticals and Medical Devices Agency (PMDA), Japan
+Associate Executive Director, Regulatory Science Center, Pharmaceuticals and Medical Devices Agency (PMDA), Japan

 Panelist

-Brian Bradbury, DrSc, MA
+Brian Bradbury, DRSC, MA

-Vice President, Center for Observational Research
+Vice President, Center for Observational Research, Amgen, United States

 Have an account?